pantheon-systems/documentation/source/content/timeouts.md

 <Alert title="Note" type="info">

-If the request passes through port `80` and `443` it is subject to a timeout at 59 seconds.
+If the request passes through port `80` and `443` it will timeout at 59 seconds.

 </Alert>